 Do you use automatic treatment?

-I don’t use automatic adjustment, never!
+I don’t use automatic adjustments, never!
 No!

-For all those reasons, I treat all pictures by myself, one by one for the best result.
+For all those reasons, I treat all pictures by myself, one by one, for the best result.

 Can you make my eyes lighter, my smile whiter, and my skin perfect and make me look slimmer?